Gaboon viper: Venom

 A study by Marsh and Whaler (1984) reported a maximum yield of 9.7 mL of wet venom, which translated to 2400 mg of dried venom.
 They attached "alligator" clip electrodes to the angle of the open jaw of anesthetized specimens (length 133–136 cm, girth 23–25 cm, weight 1.3–3.4 kg), yielding 1.3–7.6 mL (mean 4.4 mL) of venom.
-Two to three electrical bursts within a space of five seconds apart were enough to empty the venom glands.
+Two to three electrical bursts, five seconds apart, were enough to empty the venom glands.
 The Gaboon vipers used for the study were milked between seven and 11 times over a 12-month period, during which they remained in good health and the potency of their venom remained the same.

 From how sensitive monkeys were to the venom, Whaler (1971) estimated 14 mg of venom would be enough to kill a human being, equivalent to 0.06 mL of venom, or 1/50 to 1/1000 of what can be obtained in a single milking.
 Marsh and Whaler (1984) wrote that 35 mg (1/30 of the average venom yield) would be enough to kill a man of 70 kg.
 Branch (1992) suggested that 90–100 mg would be fatal in humans.

 In humans, a bite from a Gaboon viper causes rapid and conspicuous swelling, intense pain, severe shock, and local blistering.
 Other symptoms may include uncoordinated movements, defecation, urination, swelling of the tongue and eyelids, convulsions, and unconsciousness.
 Blistering, bruising, and necrosis may be extensive.
 Sudden hypotension, heart damage, and dyspnoea may occur.
 The blood may become incoagulable, with internal bleeding that may lead to haematuria and haematemesis.
 Local tissue damage may require surgical excision and possibly amputation to any affected limb.
-Healing may be slow, and fatalities during the recovery period are not uncommon.
+Healing may be slow and fatalities during the recovery period are not uncommon.